 Aural comprehension of a story is tested.
 Questions that require critical analysis is a valuable way to evaluate whether a child understands information read to them and helps them often a deeper awareness of the material.
 This involves questions such as, "How do you think the boy felt when that happened?
 Why did he feel that way?
 Have you every felt that way and why?"
 These types of questions require children to internalize the story and look for content in the story that will support their answer.

-Science: We will be focusing on this month's theme of animals and their habitats.
+Science: We will be focusing on this month's theme of space.

-Social studies: We will learn about Martin Luther King Jr. We will continue to focus on the topic of good citizenship (following classroom rules of conduct) and being part of a classroom community.
+Social studies: We will continue to focus on the topic of good citizenship (following classroom rules of conduct) and being part of a classroom community.
 We are a "class family" and treat each other with kindness and respect.

-Writing/fine motor skills: We will focus on the formation of letters and numbers.
-When writing a letter or number, we will stress the importance of starting from the top, down, not from the bottom, up (some children have the tendency to do so.)
+Writing/fine motor skills: The children have been copying a lot more from the board to strengthen and secure their hand-eye coordination.
+We will be writing dictated words, requiring the children to use their encoding skills.
+It is important to remind children when they are writing and copying sentences, they must put a space between each word, or else it will look like one whole word.
+In addition, reminding them that when they are copying a sentence and they run out of room on the line doesn't mean they stop copying the sentence, but rather continue the sentence on the line below.
+I go over these important points with my students every Monday before they copy their spelling words and sentences, however, please help me in reminding them as well :).
+We will continue our focus on the proper formation of letters and numbers.
+When writing a letter or number, we will stress the importance of starting from the top, down, not from the bottom, up (some children still have the tendency to do so.)
 Our focus will be.... - Working from left to right -Forming letters from top to down**** -How to hold a pencil, crayons and scissor -How to use glue correctly -Writing their names with only the first letter capitalized -Practice sizing of letters and writing on the given lines!!!

 Art: Art is used to develop each child’s listening skills, their ability to follow directions, specific sequencing to get a finished result, their fine motor skills, etc. We will be completing various projects through the month of October that focus on these skills.